OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

   Actually, ``commands`` mostly refers to the use of **login nodes** because all Slurm commands (sinfo_ , squeue_ etc.) are **not interoperable** with an older slurmctld_ version, as explained in bug_17418_, due to RPC changes!
+  It is OK to upgrade Slurm_ on login nodes **after** slurmctld_ has been upgraded.
+  The slurmd_ on compute nodes can be upgraded over a period of time and will continue to work with an upgraded slurmctld_.

 If you use a database, also make sure to: